creamlike1024/EasyLPAC/README.md

 Connect your card reader before running.

-**[estk.me User](https://www.estk.me/)**: If you are using the ACR38U card reader included with estk card and are currently using **macOS 14 Sonoma**, please install the [card reader driver](https://www.acs.com.hk/en/driver/228/acr38u-nd-pocketmate-smart-card-reader-micro-usb/) first

 ## Linux

 lpac binary search order: First, search in the same directory as EasyLPAC.
 If not found, use `/usr/bin/lpac`

 `EasyLPAC-linux-x86_64-with-lpac.tar.gz` contain prebuilt lpac binary, if you can't run it, you need to install `lpac` by package manager or [compile lpac](https://github.com/estkme-group/lpac?tab=readme-ov-file#compile) by yourself.

-Note: Reading LPA activation code and QRCode from clipboard not working in Wayland

 ## Auto process notification
 EasyLPAC will process notification for any operation and remove it after successfully processing by default.